Christmas at the cinema: holiday favourites

 No other costs.
 The tutor will provide links to the online film clips for further viewing.

 When I've finished, what course can I do next?

-See our range of Film Studies courses starting in January 2022 by going onto www.citylit.ac.uk and looking under History, Culture and Writing/Film Studies.
+See our range of Film Studies courses by visiting www.citylit.ac.uk and looking under History, Culture and Writing/Film Studies.